-The 2022 bonus payments for our NEOs are reflected in the following table:
+The 2023 bonus payments for our NEOs are reflected in the following table:

-NEO Short-Term Incentive Award (\$) Percentage of 2022 Target
+NEO Short-Term Incentive Award Percentage of 2023 Target

-Peter J. Federico \$2,228,400 61.9%
+Peter J. Federico \$6,399,000 142.2%

-Gary D. Kain \$2,228,400 61.9%
+Gary D. Kain \$5,119,200 142.2%

-Christopher J. Kuehl \$1,512,000 75.6%
+Christopher J. Kuehl \$3,496,500 129.5%

-Bernice E. Bell \$1,001,250 80.1%
+Bernice E. Bell \$2,161,425 125.3%

-Kenneth L. Pollack \$801,000 80.1%
+Kenneth L. Pollack \$1,628,900 125.3%

+Sean P. Reid \$1,628,900 125.3%

 Short-term incentives for Messrs.
-Kain and Federico in 2022 were based solely on achievement of the Corporate Scorecard measures.
-Based on the Compensation Committee's assessment of the 2022 Corporate Scorecard, this resulted in a payout of 61.9% of target for Messrs.
+Kain and Federico in 2023 were based solely on achievement of the Corporate Scorecard measures.
+Based on the Compensation Committee's assessment of the 2023 Corporate Scorecard, this resulted in a payout of 142.2% of target for Messrs.
 Kain and Federico.
 Short-term cash incentives for our NEOs other than Messrs.
-Federico and Kain were based predominantly on the Corporate Scorecard measures and to a lesser extent on individual performance.
+Federico and Kain were based predominantly on the Corporate Scorecard measures (70% for Mr. Kuehl and 60% for Ms. Bell and Messrs.
+Pollack and Reid) and to a lesser extent on individual performance.
 After considering the contributions of Messrs.
-Kuehl and Pollack and Ms. Bell, as discussed below, and management's collective achievements throughout the year, the Compensation Committee determined that a rating of 107.5% was appropriate for each of Messrs.
-Kuehl and Pollack and Ms. Bell for the individual component element of the Corporate Scorecard.
-In reaching this conclusion, the Compensation Committee also recognized the difficulty in completing these accomplishments during periods of extreme market volatility and the challenging macroeconomic environment present in 2022.
+Kuehl, Pollack, and Reid and Ms. Bell, as discussed below, and management's collective achievements throughout the year, the Compensation Committee determined that a rating of 100.0% was appropriate for each of Messrs.
+Kuehl, Pollack, and Reid and Ms. Bell for the individual component element of their bonus.
 The Compensation Committee recognized the efforts of Ms. Bell and Messrs.
-Kuehl and Pollack in a number of operational accomplishments throughout the organization that contributed to increased efficiency and resiliency, including the transition of custody, clearing, and settlement services of agency MBS to our wholly owned broker dealer subsidiary and enhanced processes for securities valuations and cash management.
-Ms. Bell and Messrs.
-Kuehl and Pollack were also recognized for their efforts to maintain high levels of employee engagement during a period of market uncertainty and through the mobilization to greater in office work expectations, all with limited workforce attrition.
+Kuehl, Pollack, and Reid in a number of operational accomplishments throughout the organization that contributed to increased efficiency and resiliency as discussed in further detail below.
+Our Corporate Scorecard results reflect our strong absolute and relative performance in 2023 despite volatile market conditions and demonstrate our improved performance relative to 2022 when payouts among our NEOs ranged from 61.9% to 80.1%.